 The Thing Around Your Neck is a 2009 short story collection by Chimamanda Ngozi Adichie.
-The twelve stories were initially published in magazines before being collected and published in 2009 by Alfred A. Knopf in the United States, Fourth Estate in the United Kingdom, and in Nigeria by Kachifo Limited and Narrative Landscape Press.
-Adichie's first short story collection and third book after Purple Hibiscus and Half of a Yellow Sun, it explores the themes of immigration, losses and gains, and Nigerian and American experiences.
+The twelve stories were initially published in magazines before being collected and published by Alfred A. Knopf in the United States, Fourth Estate in the United Kingdom, and in Nigeria by both Kachifo Limited and Narrative Landscape Press.
+Adichie's first short story collection and third book after Purple Hibiscus and Half of a Yellow Sun, it explores the themes of immigration, losses and gains, as well as Nigerian and American experiences.

-Adichie was completing her MacArthur fellowship and Hodder fellowship from Princeton University when she started collecting her short stories.
-The book received positive reviews from critics especially on the narrative and characterisation.
+Adichie was completing her MacArthur fellowship and Hodder fellowship from Princeton University when she started collecting the short stories.
+The book received positive reviews.
 The Thing Around Your Neck was nominated for several awards, among them, runner up of the Dayton Literary Peace Prize in 2010.

-Adichie was 31-years old when the book was first published in 2009 by Alfred Knopf[2] and was blurbed by Joyce Carol Oates, Edmund White and Chinua Achebe.[5]
+The book was first published in 2009 by Alfred Knopf when Adichie was 31-years old.[2]
+The first edition was blurbed by Joyce Carol Oates, Edmund White and Chinua Achebe.[5]
 It was also published in Nigeria in 2009 and 2017 by Kachifo Limited and Narrative Landscape Press, respectively.
 The Thing Around Your Neck is Adichie's third book after Purple Hibiscus (2003) and Half of a Yellow Sun (2006).[6]
-Farafina Books, an imprint of Kachifo Limited promoted the book in Nigeria, and Adichie had a public presentation on the book on 11 July 2009 at the Silverbird Lifestyle Store in Victoria Island, Lagos.[7]
+Farafina Books, an imprint of Kachifo Limited promoted the book in Nigeria, and Adichie had a public presentation of the book on 11 July 2009 at the Silverbird Lifestyle Store in Victoria Island, Lagos.[7]

 ReceptionCritical review

-While the reception was generally positive, Shilling pointed out some minor criticisms, challenging the occasional structural weaknesses in the collection, suggesting that a few stories end abruptly and that the final narrative, "The Headstrong Historian," might have benefited from greater expansion.
+While overall positive in his review, Shilling provided criticisms by challenging the occasional structural weaknesses, suggesting that a few stories end too abruptly, and opining that the final narrative, "The Headstrong Historian", might have benefited from greater expansion.
 Nevertheless, such concerns were generally regarded as minor in comparison to the collection's overall strengths.[5]

 Awards and nominations